volodymyrhudyma/blog/content/blog/usecallback-in-react.md

 export default App;
 ```

-After doing this small change, check the console and note that the **Button** component rendered **only once**, because it receives the same **handleClick** callback and **React.memo** now can memoize the component properly.
+After making this small change, check the console and notice that the **Button** component has been rendered **only once**, because it gets the same **handleClick** callback and **React.memo** can now memoize the component properly.

 ## Do Not Overuse It

-The example above is simple enough to understand how the **useCallback** works, but it is a **bad example** and such optimizations of small functions should not be used in the production code.
+The above example is simple enough to understand how the **useCallback** works, but it is a **bad example** and such optimizations of small functions should not be used in production code.

-As we already mentioned, inline functions are cheap, but **useCallback** hook is not.
+As we mentioned earlier, inline functions are cheap, but the **useCallback** hook is not.

-Apart from decreasing the readability of the code to some point, it also has to compare the dependencies from the dependency array for every re-render to decide whether it should re-define the function.
+Apart from reducing the readability of the code to some point, it also has to compare the dependencies from the dependency array every time it is re-rendered to decide whether to re-define the function.

-Often the computation for this comparison can be more expensive than just re-defining the function.
+Often the computation for this comparison can be more expensive than simply re-defining the function.

-Refer to [this article](https://kentcdodds.com/blog/usememo-and-usecallback) to see why in some cases using the hook is worse than not using it.
+Read [this article](https://kentcdodds.com/blog/usememo-and-usecallback) to see why using the hook is worse than not using it in some cases.

 ## Summary

-To sum everything up, the **useCallback** hook is used to memoize the functions and preserve their instances between the renders.
+In summary, the **useCallback** hook is used to memoize the functions and preserve their instances between renders.

-It can bring a performance boost when used in combination with the **React.memo** HOC, however it can also decrease performance when not used properly.
+It can provide a performance boost when combined with the **React.memo** HOC, but can also decrease performance if not used properly.

-Always remember that everything comes with a cost, even hooks that are designed to optimize the performance.
+Always remember that everything comes with a cost, even hooks that are supposed to optimize performance.

-Sometimes, **not wrapping** a simple function in the **useCallback** hook is the best optimization.
+Sometimes **not wrapping** a simple function in the **useCallback** hook is the best optimization.